a11yproject/a11yproject.com/_posts/2020-05-13-aria-has-perfect-support.md

 </button>
 ```

-ARIA can also be used for interactive controls such as accordions, tabs, and modals.
-A thoughtful, skilled application of ARIA can help communicate things like if an accordion is in an expanded state, which tab is currently being viewed, or what is and is not modal content.
+ARIA can also be used for interactive controls such as an accordions, tabs, and modals.
+A thoughtful, skilled application of ARIA can help communicate things like if an accordion panel is in an expanded state, which tab's corresponding tab panel is currently visible, or what is and is not modal content.

-Nearly all ARIA is inserted and updated dynamically via JavaScript.
+Nearly all ARIA should be inserted and updated dynamically via JavaScript.
 Very little of it is “hard coded” into the HTML it is manipulating.
 There are many ways to write this JavaScript.
 You can use “vanilla” JavaScript, or specialized frameworks such as [Ember](https://emberjs.com/), [Angular](https://angular.io/), [React](https://reactjs.org/), [Vue](https://vuejs.org/), [Svelte](https://svelte.dev/), etc. ARIA is compatible with all these frameworks because [it is a standard](https://w3c.github.io/aria/) they observe.

 ## Support issues